kyma-project/kyma/components/application-registry/README.md

 ## Generate Kubernetes clients for custom resources

 1. Create a directory structure for each client, similar to the one in `pkg/apis`.
-For example, when generating a client for EgressRule in Istio, the directory structure looks like this: `pkg/apis/istio/v1alpha2`.
+For example, when generating a client for Egress Rule in Istio, the directory structure looks like this: `pkg/apis/istio/v1alpha2`.
 2. After creating the directories, define the following files:
     - `doc.go`
     - `register.go`